Psychologist Dr. Maja Grünzner

 Experience

-My professional background spans from private psychological coaching and counseling, academic research, teaching and training.
-Since 2024, I have been working in private practice, offering integrative psychological coaching and counseling, alongside teaching psychology and coaching methods, where I support the training of future psychological counsellors, systemic coaches, mediators, and supervisors.
+My professional background spans from psychological counseling in private practice, academic research, teaching and training.
+Since 2024, I have been working in private practice, offering integrative psychological counseling, alongside teaching psychology and coaching methods, where I support the training of future psychological counsellors, systemic coaches, mediators, and supervisors.
 Previously, I worked in international, interdisciplinary research projects focused on behavior change and human–environment interactions.
 Earlier in my career, I gained experience in fitness coaching, supervised work in outplacement consulting as well as in a psychosomatic clinic, shaping an integrative and practice-informed perspective.

 Highlights